Henry Ford II Professor of Molecular Biophysics and Biochemistry

 Member of Yale faculty since 1995

 Research Research in the Strobel lab is divided between work on RNA biochemistry and the investigation of novel endophytic fungi associated with rainforest plants.
-The RNA analysis includes studies of catalytic RNAs (including group I introns and the ribosome) and riboswitches (including the GEMM, glmS, and glycine riboswitches).
+The RNA analysis includes studies of the ribosome and riboswitches.
 The goal is to understand how RNA promotes chemical reactions and to define the basis of RNA-small molecule interactions.
-Our work in microbiobial diversity includes the investigation of Gliocladium roseum, a fungus that produces a broad spectrum of straight and branched medium chain-length hydrocarbons, including heptane, octane, undecane, dodecane, and hexadecane and their isomers.
-These are the same hydrocarbons found in liquid fuels.
-Our goal is to identify the enzymes responsible for hydrocarbon production and apply them toward biofuel applications.
+Our work in microbiobial diversity includes the investigation of fungal natural products and their bioactivity.

 B.A.
 Brigham Young University, 1987

 Ph.D.
 California Institute of Technology, 1992